 Miss Anna Bier taught art in the Greenville Ohio public schools on all grade levels for

-and jimson, cardboard for small hands to construct small looms and enough yarn for forty youngsters to weave their own marble bags and purses.
+small hands to construct small looms and enough yarn for forty youngsters to weave their own marble bags and purses.
 Often the cost of these supplies came out of her meager earnings.

 Upon her death, Miss Bier willed her home and all of its contents to the future hope that Greenville would become “a place where people of all colors, all creeds, and all walks of life could work for the development of artistic skills and higher cultural standards for their community”.

 Grateful for her contribution to their small community, residents established the Greenville Art Guild, Inc. in 1939, incorporating both visual and performing arts.
 Meetings and classes were held in the East Fourth Street home until a fire in the later 1970s.